HALO: Learning Human-Robot Collaboration via Heterogeneous-Agent Lyapunov Policy Optimization: Experiments and Results

-\textbf{Geometric rectification of the vector field.} As shown in Fig.~\ref{fig:mechanism_curves}(a), Fig.~\ref{fig:mechanism_grid} and Table~\ref{tab:main_giant}, HALyPO ensures a descent of $V(\bm{\theta})$, reaching a steady state of 0.09, while HAPPO shows a gap of 4.89.
-This is further evidenced by the temporal decay rate of the gap achieved by HALyPO (Fig.~\ref{fig:mechanism_evolution}).
+\textbf{Geometric rectification of the vector field.} As shown in Fig.~\ref{fig:mechanism_curves}(a), Fig.~\ref{fig:mechanism_grid} and Table~\ref{tab:main_giant}, HALO ensures a descent of $V(\bm{\theta})$, reaching a steady state of 0.09, while HAPPO shows a gap of 4.89.
+This is further evidenced by the temporal decay rate of the gap achieved by HALO (Fig.~\ref{fig:mechanism_evolution}).

-\textbf{Stabilization via Alignment.} Table~\ref{tab:main_giant} demonstrates that by projecting $\mathbf{u}_{\text{ind}}$ onto the stability half-space $\mathcal{H}_{\text{stable}}$, HALyPO achieves a global alignment of 0.91 and reduces the GCR to 4.2\%.
+\textbf{Stabilization via alignment.} Table~\ref{tab:main_giant} demonstrates that by projecting $\mathbf{u}_{\text{ind}}$ onto the stability half-space $\mathcal{H}_{\text{stable}}$, HALO achieves a global alignment of 0.91 and reduces the GCR to 4.2\%.
 This geometric rectification, visualized in Fig.~\ref{fig:mechanism_curves}(b) and in Fig.~\ref{fig:mechanism_evolution}(d), filters out rotational instabilities.